Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Methodology

 In addition to the boost factors, we also utilise a supply-limited accretion scheme to explore the high-accretion regime (labelled as `SupplyLim').
 With this set-up, if the gas availability in the central resolved region allows, the BH accretes at 100 per cent of the Eddington rate, $\dot{M}_\mathrm{Edd}$, which is given by:

 where $\mathrm{m_{p}}$ is the proton mass, $\epsilon_\mathrm{r}$ is the radiative efficiency, $\mathrm{\sigma_{T}}$ is the Thomson cross section and $\mathrm{c}$ is the speed of light.

-Accretion is halted when the number of gas cell neigbours, $N_\mathrm{ngb}$, within the resolved region around the BH, which we define as three times the (comoving) gravitational softening length $r_\mathrm{max} = 3 \times \epsilon_\mathrm{soft} = 0.387$~ckpc (or $r_\mathrm{max} =0.194$~ckpc for the very high resolution run \EddNoDutyFromZFourRes), falls below a critical value of 16 neighbours.
+Accretion is halted when the number of gas cell neighbours, $N_\mathrm{ngb}$, within the resolved region around the BH, which again we define as three times the (comoving) gravitational softening length $r_\mathrm{max} = 3 \times \epsilon_\mathrm{soft} = 0.387$~ckpc (or $r_\mathrm{max} =0.194$~ckpc for the very high resolution run \EddNoDutyFromZFourRes), falls below a critical value of 16 neighbours.

 We also test several set-ups where the supply-limited accretion is further restricted to the high-redshift regime only ($z \geq z_\mathrm{end} = 2$), both to investigate the impact of continued AGN activity versus high-redshift AGN activity and to assess whether high-redshift AGN could imprint signatures on their hosts that are still observable after the AGN has shut down at lower redshifts.
 The supply-limited accretion rate is then given by